Summary of Council decision:

 Given the reasons set out above, we considered that the ad portrayed a model who appeared to be under 16 in a manner that was sexually suggestive.
 We therefore concluded that the ad was irresponsible and in breach of the Code.

-On that point, ad (a) breached BCAP Code rules 1.2 1.2 Advertisements must be prepared with a sense of responsibility to the audience and to society.
-(Responsible advertising)
+On that point, ad (a) breached BCAP Code rules 1.2 (Responsible advertising)

 2. Not upheld

 Ad (c) featured the same models as ad (b).
 We understood that the ad was submitted to CAP Copy Advice prior to publication, and they advised that the ad was likely to be acceptable.
 We noted that one of the models shown, who had brown hair with dyed green tips, was wearing a matching leopard print bandeau and high waist trousers.
 She was also leaning against the yellow cab and gazing into the camera.
 The other model featured was wearing a body suit with a deep V-cut neckline that was also featured in ad (b), which we considered to be quite revealing, and strappy shoes that were similar to jelly shoes, with her hair tied up in two top buns.
 She was leaning against a yellow cab with one of her elbows raised, which accentuated her body shape, and smiling and looking away from the camera.
 We considered that this model's pose, in combination with her outfit, was mildly sexual.
 However, although the models' demeanour in the ad appeared to be casual and playful, and their appearances were youthful, we did not consider that they looked like they were aged under 16.
 For that reason, we considered that ad (c) was not socially irresponsible by featuring children, or models who appeared to be under 16, in a sexualised manner, and concluded that the ad did not breach the Code.